Student applications for 2021 are now open.

 An email will be sent to all Nominating Teachers advising whether or not their students have been accepted.

-Successful students will then be sent a final registration pack with details of the Science Camp project options, contact telephone numbers, travel arrangements and terms and conditions forms to be completed and returned to OUASSA.
+Successful students will then be sent a final registration pack.
+This will include details of the Science Camp project options, contact telephone numbers, travel arrangements and terms and conditions forms to be completed and returned.

-If you meet the above criteria and have a disability you are also encouraged to apply for OUASSA.
+If you meet the above criteria and have a disability, you are also encouraged to apply for Science Academy (OUASSA).

 Additional support may be available to students who require it.